Skip to main content

 5. Offering fuel-efficient routes on Maps

 Google Maps uses AI to suggest fuel-efficient routes: ones that take a similar amount of time, but that have fewer hills, less traffic and more consistent speeds throughout.
-From 2021 to 2023, it’s estimated to have helped prevent more than 2.4 million metric tons of CO2e emissions — the equivalent of taking approximately 500,000 fuel-based cars off the road for a year.
+It’s estimated to have helped enable more than 2.9 million metric tons of GHG emissions reductions since the feature launched in late 2021 to the end of 2023 — that’s equivalent to taking approximately 650,000 fuel-based cars off the road for a year.

 6. Mapping 1 billion buildings around the world